What Is Dry Eye, And Is It Dangerous? | Eye Love Cares

 - Swollen, red eyelids

 Your eyes will be especially irritated if you are in the wind or near cigarette smoke.
-Having many tears in your eyes if you have “dry eye” may sound counterintuitive, but your eyes will make more tears when they are irritated and will try to soothe inflammation and grittiness; producing more water is your body’s natural response to irritation in your eyes.
+Having many tears in your eyes if you have “dry eye” may sound counterintuitive, but your eyes will make more tears when they are irritated and will try to soothe inflammation and grittiness; producing more water is your body’s natural response to irritation in your eyes, but these watery tears do nothing to lubricate your eyes.

 So, when should you see a doctor?
 One of the difficult aspects to dry eye is that many of its symptoms are also symptoms of other conditions, such as blepharitis.
 Our eyes are sensitive, so redness, irritation, and difficulty wearing contact lenses are common occurrences.
 Sometimes, symptoms will naturally go away after a few days.
 You should see your doctor if you’ve had prolonged signs and symptoms of dry eyes, especially if they are red, irritated, tired, and painful.
 Your doctor will help you determine if it’s truly dry eye, and can refer you to a specialist.